textileio/papers/draft.md

 shift happens, companies that have been creating data-silos may treat that data as new source of value or revenue for the company.
-It may be possible to stop this trend through extreme privacy measures, government intervention/legislation, or by boycotting companies that collect any form of data.
+It may be possible to stop this trend through extreme privacy measures, government intervention or legislation, or by boycotting companies that collect any form of data.
 Ideally, there is an alternative approach that allows individuals to capture the value of their data and still allow developers to build new interfaces and experience on top of this data.